Bridgit Mendler: Acting

-2009–2012: Breakthrough with Disney

-In 2009, Mendler became a recurring character in the Disney Channel series Wizards of Waverly Place.
-Mendler portrayed the role of Juliet Van Heusen, a vampire who later forms a romance with David Henrie's character Justin Russo.
-This lasts till the series finale.
-Mendler would go on to appear in eleven episodes total for the series, spanning from 2009 to 2012 when the series ended.
-In 2010, Mendler became the star of the Disney Channel Original Series Good Luck Charlie, centering on a teenage girl who makes videos for her baby sister to watch as she gets older.
+In 2010, Mendler played Teddy Duncan in the Disney Channel series Good Luck Charlie, centering on a teenage girl who makes videos for her baby sister to watch as she gets older.
 The series premiered on April 4, 2010, and was met with a positive critical reception and viewership.
-In the third season, Disney Channel announced that the series would feature a same-sex couple.
-This decision caused a protest from the conservative group "One Million Moms" asking Disney Channel not to air the episode.
-One of Disney's spokespersons told TV Guide the episode was "developed to be relevant to kids and families around the world and to reflect themes of diversity and inclusiveness."
-Disney aired the episode as planned.
-Other people including actors Miley Cyrus and Evan Rachel Wood expressed their support.

 In 2011, she starred as Olivia White, the lead role in the Disney Channel Original Movie Lemonade Mouth, watched by 5.7 million viewers on its premiere night.
-Mendler performed numerous songs for the film's soundtrack, which was released on April 12, 2011 by Walt Disney Records.
-The first single released from the soundtrack, titled "Somebody", was released on March 4, and peaked at number 89 on the US Billboard Hot 100 chart.
-The second single, "Determinate", charted in numerous other countries and peaked at number 51 on the Billboard Hot 100.
-In an interview with Kidzworld Media, Mendler confirmed that there will not be a sequel to Lemonade Mouth, commenting: "There’s not [going to be a sequel to Lemonade Mouth] unfortunately.
+In an interview with Kidzworld Media, Mendler confirmed that there will not be a sequel to Lemonade Mouth, commenting: "There's not [going to be a sequel to Lemonade Mouth] unfortunately.
 We had such a great experience working on the movie, and they tried to figure something out for a sequel, but everyone at Disney felt like the movie had completed its story in the first movie.
 It was a great experience, and I loved working with the cast members and still see them frequently."
 In 2011, Mendler had the supporting role of Appoline in the straight to DVD film Beverly Hills Chihuahua 2.
-Mendler recorded the song "This Is My Paradise" for the film, which was released as a promotional single on January 11, 2011, with a music video directed by Alex Zamm.
+Also in 2011 Mendler starred in the Disney Channel Original Movie Good Luck Charlie, It's Christmas!, which premiered on December 2, 2011.
+In 2012, she guest-starred in the television series House as Callie Rogers, a homeless runaway teenager with a mysterious illness.
+She voiced the lead role of Arrietty in the American English dub of The Secret World of Arrietty.

+On November 25, 2014, Mendler was announced as an unlucky yet optimistic waitress Candace in the NBC comedy series Undateable in season two.
+In early 2015, NBC renewed with Mendler for a third season that consisted entirely of live episodes, which premiered October 15 of that year.
+Following the third season, it was announced that NBC had cancelled continuation of the series.
+In October 2016, Mendler was cast as Ashley Willerman on the fifth season of the CMT television series Nashville.

+On February 10, 2017, Mendler was cast in lead role of the Fox comedy television pilot Thin Ice, created by Elizabeth Meriwether, but the network ultimately passed on the pilot in May.
+She appeared in the Netflix comedy film Father of the Year along with David Spade, Joey Bragg, Matt Shively and Jackie Sandler, which was released July 20, 2018.
+In November 2019, Mendler appeared in the eight-part Netflix comedy television series, Merry Happy Whatever, along with Dennis Quaid, Ashley Tisdale, and her Undateable co-star Brent Morin.